Mitral regurgitation: Echocardiogram

+Continuous Wave (CW) Doppler echocardiogram of a human patient tracking high-velocity mitral regurgitation.
+The display features an apical 2D color flow layout (top) cross-referenced with a spectral Doppler waveform (bottom) used to calculate the regurgitant flow velocity.

 An echocardiogram is commonly used to confirm the diagnosis of MR. Color doppler flow on the transthoracic echocardiogram (TTE) will reveal a jet of blood flowing from the left ventricle into the left atrium during ventricular systole.
 Also, it may detect a dilated left atrium and ventricle and decreased left ventricular function.
 A transesophageal echocardiogram can give clearer images if needed as the back of the heart can also be viewed.

 Electrocardiography

 P mitrale is a broad, bifid notched P wave in several or many leads with a prominent late negative component to the P wave in lead V_{1}, and may be seen in MR, but also in mitral stenosis, and, potentially, any cause of overload of the left atrium.

 Quantification of mitral regurgitation

 The degree of severity of MR can be quantified by the regurgitant fraction, which is the percentage of the left ventricular stroke volume that regurgitates into the left atrium.